Blaisorblade/pdbp.github.io/index.md

  - a producer kleisli program as a producer,
  - a consumer kleisliprogram as a consumer.

+Note that the code for a main kleisli program is more complex (and, as a consequence, imho, less elegant) than the code for a main program.

 ### Describing `MainSumOfSquaresAsComputation` using an effectful `twoDoublesProducer` and `sumOfSquaresOfTwoDoublesConsumer`**